jonathanredeker/flood-fill/README.md

 Let's visit another dimension!
 How about 3D space?

 ### To-do
-- [ ] :bug: Solve bug in method Pathfinder.check_for_obstacle() that allows the Node to make illegal moves
+- [x] :bug: Solve bug in method Pathfinder.check_for_obstacle() that allows the Node to make illegal moves
 - [x] Create a 3D graphing model to aid debugging
-- [ ] Export Map.collision_map and Pathfinder.path to be imported by 3d_model.py
+- [x] Export Map.collision_map and Pathfinder.path to be imported by 3d_model.py
+- [x] Cleaned up the code and comments of flood_fill_3d.py and 3d_model.py
 - [ ] Find a way to make Pathfinder.node_look() less bloated and more efficient